 - Others barely recover at all for what could be many months, before suddenly improving quite dramatically

-- The majority experience the ebbs and flows and ups and downs of a more gradual recovery.
-It could be described like a gradually rising stock chart
+- The majority experience the ebbs and flows and the ups and downs of a more gradual recovery.
+It could be described as a gradually rising stock chart.

-In my case, I was discharged feeling awful, but rapidly improved over the following 2-3 days.
+In my case, I was discharged feeling awful but rapidly improved over the following 2-3 days.
 It felt like I might be back to work within 2-3 weeks.
-However, the disease then knocked me out to basically the same as I'd left the hospital.
+However, the disease then knocked me out again—basically the same as I'd left the hospital.
 The same pattern continued for over 6 months.
-I gradually felt a bit better at each best point, and a little less worse at each low, but the trajectory was in no way constant or consistent.
+I gradually felt a bit better at each best point, and a little less bad at each low, but the trajectory was in no way constant or consistent.

-Everyone has different experience and could bring their own advice to the table, but my advice is:
+Everyone has a different experience and could bring their own advice to the table, but here is my advice